AdobeDocs/media-analytics.en/help/implementation/edge/implementation-edge-custom-metadata.md

 The Experience Edge API allows you to send media custom metadata alongside standard XDM fields in `sessionStart`, `adStart`, and `chapterStart` API events.
 Media custom metadata sent via the XDM format can be forwarded to both **Adobe Analytics** and **Adobe Experience Platform**.

-For Media Collection API implementations, see [Custom Metadata Support](custom-metadata.md).
+For Media Collection API implementations, see [Custom metadata support](/help/implementation/media-collection-api/mc-api-impl/mc-api-custom-meta.md).

 ## Overview